Home

 (1837-1907)

 William Henry Miner was born on March 30, 1837 in Mauch Chunk, Carbon County, PA, the son of Elias and Mary (Cook) Miner.
-Apparently named for War of 1812 hero, congressman and future United States President William Henry Harrison, he was a veteran of the Civil War, and was twice married.
+Possibly named for War of 1812 hero, congressman and future United States President William Henry Harrison, he was a veteran of the Civil War, and was twice married.

 After attending public schools at Mauch Chunk, said the Carbon Advocate, he joined his father's iron moulding business and worked there until the outbreak of the Civil War.
 As an adult, he stood five feet, four inches in height, and weighed 120 lbs.
 He had a light complexion, with blue eyes and light hair.

 William married his first wife Mary Jane Leidy (1838-1862).
 They resided at Maria Furnace in Mauch Chunk, but it's not known whether they children.
-The couple was not wedded for long before war and tragedy intervened.
+The couple was not wedded for long before war and heartbreak intervened.

 Federal soldiers in Philadelphia on their way to Union Army service